xanld/netconf-tools/README.md

 `kubectl apply -f k8s-netconf-tools.yaml`

 By default it will create a NodePort `32222`.
 For using with a load balancer, edit the provided file accordingly.

+## K8s Debug (ephemeral) container

+You can run the container directly (this will not create a service/NodePort) and attach to it directly.

+Use the following command to attach to an running pod as an ephemeral container:

+`kubectl debug -it --image=ghcr.io/xanld/netconf-tools:latest <POD_NAME> -n <POD_NAMESPACE> -- /bin/sh`

+To remove the debug container you can simply kill/restart the pod you attached to.